 Touch interaction currently only works with classroom podium computers.

-eTexts and Open Educational Resources (OER)
+eTexts and Open Educational Resources (OERs)

 Many programs and courses are exploring digital textbooks. eText programs use eConestoga and the Texidium app to deliver their textbook.
 Read our tips and suggestions for teaching with eTexts in the classroom.

-Many programs and courses bring in OER from the library to supplement course material, or offer students a free textbook.
+Many programs and courses bring in OERs from the library to supplement course material, or offer students a free textbook.
 Students can use the Microsoft Edge browser or an extension in Chrome to highlight and take notes on these textbooks.

-Plickers is a good option for classrooms with less reliable WiFi, students without devices, or those who don't feel particularly tech-savvy.
+Plickers is a good option for classrooms with less reliable Wi-Fi, students without devices, or those who don't feel particularly "tech-savvy".

 PowerPoint and presentation alternatives